TerryLoc/sell_ur_stuff/business_plan.md

 - **Technology**:
   - Backend: Django 5.1.4, hosted on Heroku—solid as a rock.
   - Database: SQLite locally, PostgreSQL on Heroku (via `DATABASE_URL`).
-  - Photos: Cloudinary to keep images fast and fabulous.
+  - Photos: image database to keep images fast and fabulous.
   - Payments: Stripe for safe, easy transactions.
 - **Deployment**:
   - Heroku’s CI/CD pipeline keeps updates smooth as Irish butter.
-  - I’ll keep an eye on things with Heroku logs and Cloudinary stats.
+  - I’ll keep an eye on things with Heroku logs.
 - **Customer Support**:
   - I’ll handle queries myself at first, with a big Irish smile.
   - Future: Hire a support star and add a ticketing system for that extra touch.

 #### 10. Milestones and Timeline
 - **Month 1-3**:
-  - Fix image issues (local and Cloudinary uploads—sorted!).
+  - Fix image issues (local and image database uploads—sorted!).
   - Launch beta with 100 users—our first Irish crew!
   - Spend €1,200 on marketing (social media ads with a bit of Irish flair).
 - **Month 4-6**: